 We have seen that the dual of the LP relaxation for k-Cut yields a tree packing that can be used in place of Thorup's recursive tree packing.
 In this section we show that the two are the same by characterizing the optimum LP solution for a given graph through a recursive partitioning procedure.
 This yields a nested sequence of partitions of the vertex set of the graph.
-This sequence is called the principal sequence of partitions of a graph and is better understood in the more general context of submodular functions [30].
-We refer the reader to Fujishige's article for more on this topic [9], and to [7, 23] for algorithmic aspects in the setting of graphs.
-We also connect the LP relaxation with the Lagrangean relaxation approach for k-Cut considered by Barahona [2] and Ravi and Sinha [32].
+This sequence is called the principal sequence of partitions of a graph and is better understood in the more general context of submodular functions [22].
+We refer the reader to Fujishige's article for more on this topic [7], and to [5,17] for algorithmic aspects in the setting of graphs.
+We also connect the LP relaxation with the Lagrangean relaxation approach for k-Cut considered by Barahona [2] and Ravi and Sinha [24].
 Their approach is also built upon the principal sequence of partitions.
-In order to keep the discussion simple we mainly follow the notation and approach of [32].
+In order to keep the discussion simple we mainly follow the notation and approach of [24].

-Given G = (V, E) and an edge set $A \subseteq E$ let $\kappa(A)$ denote the number of connected components in G - A. Recall that the strength of a capacitated graph G, denoted by $\sigma(G)$ is defined as $\min{A \subseteq E} \frac{c(A)}{\kappa(A)-1}$.
-The k-Cut problem can be phrased as $\min{A:\kappa(A) \ge k} c(A)$.
-The constraint that $\kappa(A) \ge k$ is not straightforward to work with although $\kappa(A)$ is a supermodular set function over the ground set E. A Lagrangean relaxation approach was considered in [2,32].
-To set this up we define, for any fixed edge set A, a function $g_A : \mathbb{R}+ \to \mathbb{R}$ as $g_A(b) = c(A) - b(\kappa(A) - 1)$.
-We then obtain the function $g : \mathbb{R}+ \to \mathbb{R}$ where $g(b) = \min{A \subseteq E} c(A) - b(\kappa(A) - 1)$.
-The quantity g(b) is the attack value of the graph for parameter b and was considered by Cunningham [7] in his algorithm to compute the strength of the graph.
-(Note that g(b) for any fixed value of b can be computed in polynomial-time via submodular function minimization).
-Then, as noted in [2,32],
+Given G = (V, E) and an edge set $A \subseteq E$ let $\kappa(A)$ denote the number of connected components in G - A. Recall that the strength of a capacitated graph G, denoted by $\sigma(G)$ is defined as $\min{A \subseteq E} \frac{c(A)}{\kappa(A) - 1}$ .
+The k-Cut problem can be phrased as $\min{A : \kappa(A) \ge k} c(A)$ .
+However, the constraint that $\kappa(A) \ge k$ is not straightforward.
+It is, however, not hard to show that $\kappa(A)$ is a supermodular set function over the ground set E. A Lagrangean relaxation approach was considered in [2, 24].
+To set this up we define, for any fixed edge set E, a function E as E as E as E as E where E where E where E where E where E is the attack value of the graph for parameter E and was considered by Cunningham E in his algorithm to compute the strength of the graph.

+Then, as noted in [2,24],